-The cheesemaking demonstrations are done twice a day and every day from May to October at 10 in the morning.
+The cheesemaking demonstrations are done twice daily and every day from May to October at 10 in the morning.
 They have opening hours from 9 a.m. until 6 p.m… Mountain Cheese Dairy offers you fondue and traditional macaroni after the demonstration.

-If you want to assist in cheese making, you have to make a reservation by calling +41269211044.
+If you want to assist in cheese making, you must make a reservation by calling +41269211044.
 Entry is 5 CHF for adults, 2 CHF for kids 6-15 years, and 4 CHF for reduced rates.
 Here’s Mountain Cheese Dairy’s exact location on Google Maps.

 2nd Reason: The chocolate factory in La Gruyère

-Can you guess the name of the chocolate produced in La Gruyere is?
+Can you guess the name of the chocolate produced in La Gruyere?
 No, it’s not Toblerone or Gruyere chocolate!
 LOL.

 The answer is Cailler chocolate.
 Like Gruyere cheese, these chocolates are also one of the town’s pride.
 The locals, the Cailler family, has been producing the chocolates for more than a century already!